magento/magento2-page-builder/docs/how-to/how-to-develop-new-content-type.md

-# How to add a new content type
+# How to develop a new content type

 <!-- {% raw %} -->